janderland/fql/readme.md

 /my/dir/<>{"first", <>, "third"}=<>
 ```

-If the variable is a directory element or tuple element, it may contain a list
+If the variable is a tuple element or value, it may contain a list of primitive
-of primitive types separated by pipes, except for the `nil` type.
-The
+types separated by pipes, except for the `nil` type.
+The variable may also
-variable may also contain the `any` type which is equivalent to specifying
+contain the `any` type which is equivalent to specifying every type.
+Specifying
-every type.
-Specifying no types is also equivalent to specifying the `any`
+no types is also equivalent to specifying the `any`
 type.

 ```fdbq